chirpstack/chirpstack-v3-to-v4/README.md

 **Warning:** only run this against an empty ChirpStack v4 database as this utilty will drop all tenants and users from the ChirpStack v4 database.

+## Notes

+* This utilty does not support [environment variables](https://www.chirpstack.io/docs/chirpstack/configuration.html#environment-variables) in configuration files, like ChirpStack does.

 ## Building from source

 For creating a snapshot release: